siddarthmishra/hibernate-adv-development/README.md

 ###### ID generation strategy
 * When using inheritance strategy `TABLE_PER_CLASS`, it is required to use ID generation strategy `TABLE` i.e. `@GeneratedValue(strategy = GenerationType.TABLE)`.
 * Each table has an ID field
-* Since entities span multiple tables, the next generated ID value can be maintained in a separate table known as a sequence table.
+* Since entities span multiple tables, the next generated ID value can be maintained in a separate table known as a 'sequence table'.
 Hibernate will create a sequence table automatically.
-* This sequence table will hold the next_val to use as a base for next id.
+* This sequence table will hold the 'next_val' to use as a base for next id.
 * Behind the scenes, Hibernate will get the next value from the sequence table and then increment it by 1 (thread-safe)
 * Modifications in Hibernate Config file
     * Increase pool size in since additional connections are needed for accessing sequence table